bacobart/all/README.md

 ## Project leads

 [<img align="left" width="75px" src="https://github.com/nuke-build/all/raw/master/images/matkoch.png" />](https://twitter.com/matkoch87)
 **Matthias Koch** &mdash; Lover of clean code, API design and software architecture.
 He started with NUKE in 2017 after searching for the perfect build system for one of his open-source projects.
 At JetBrains he is working as a developer advocate for the .NET department.
+[Follow him on Twitter!](https://twitter.com/matkoch87)

 [<img align="left" width="75px" src="https://github.com/nuke-build/all/raw/master/images/arodus.jpg" />](https://twitter.com/s_karasek)
 **Sebastian Karasek** &mdash; He is a passionate full stack developer familiar with different technologies and languages.
 Following his ideals to _automate everything_, he joined NUKE in early 2018 with special focus on code-generation for third-party tools.
+[Follow him on Twitter!](https://twitter.com/s_karasek)